postgres/pgweb/docs/authentication.rst

 #.
 If the *d* key is present in the data structure handed over, the
    community site implements a site-specific action based on this data, such as redirecting the user to the original location.
-#. *DEPRECATED* If the *su* key is present in the data structure handed over, the
-   community site redirects to this location.
-If it's not present, then the community site will redirect so some default location on the site.

 Logging out
 -----------